Hypochondriasis: Classification

 The classification of hypochondriasis in relation to other psychiatric disorders has long been a topic of scholarly debate and has differed widely between different diagnostic systems and influential publications.

 In the case of the DSM, the first and second versions listed hypochondriasis as a neurosis, whereas the third and fourth versions listed hypochondriasis as a somatoform disorder.
 The current version of the DSM (DSM-5) lists somatic symptom disorder (SSD) under the heading of "somatic symptom and related disorders", and illness anxiety disorder (IAD) under both this heading and as an anxiety disorder.

 The ICD-10, like the third and fourth versions of the DSM, lists hypochondriasis as a somatoform disorder.
 The ICD-11, however, lists hypochondriasis under the heading of "obsessive-compulsive or related disorders".

 There are also numerous influential scientific publications that have argued for other classifications of hypochondriasis.
-Notably, since the early 1990s, it has become increasingly common to regard hypochondriasis as an anxiety disorder, and to refer to the condition as "health anxiety" or "severe health anxiety".
+Notably, since the early 1990s, it has become increasingly common to regard hypochondriasis as an anxiety disorder, and to refer to the condition as "health anxiety" or "health related obsessive-compulsive disorder."